-- Electronically if the claimant's doctor offers this service and the claimant has completed and lodged a Bank account details collection form. - Online through Medicare Online Services. - At the claimant's local DHS Service Centre. - By mail by sending a completed Medicare claim form with the original accounts and/or receipts to:
+• Electronically if the claimant's doctor offers this service and the claimant has completed and lodged a Bank account details collection form with Medicare.

+- Online through Medicare Online Services. - At the claimant's local Department of Human Services Service Centre. - By mail by sending a completed Medicare claim form with the original accounts and/or receipts to: